silentoplayz/Droste-Effect-Image-Creator/README.md

 # Droste Effect Image Creator

 Transform ordinary images into extraordinary works of art with the mesmerizing Droste Effect using this Python script.
 The script applies a recursive mirror effect to a selected image, producing a unique and captivating visual pattern.
 It systematically reduces the image size in each iteration and overlays these smaller versions onto the original, creating a concentric, mirrored design.
 Customize parameters like the shrink factor and maximum iterations for varied artistic expressions.
 The script even allows you to generate a timelapse video of the transformation process, complete with reverse playback for a seamless looping effect.
 Ideal for artists and programmers alike, this script is a simple yet powerful way to explore new dimensions in image processing.

+## Features
+- **Interactive GUI**: Easily select images and customize parameters through a user-friendly graphical interface.
+- **Command-Line Support**: For advanced users, the script offers full command-line functionality.
+- **Customizable Parameters**: Adjust the shrink factor, maximum iterations, rotation angle, and more to create unique effects.
+- **Timelapse Video Creation**: Generate a video showing the transformation process, with options for reverse playback and FPS adjustment.
+- **Image Resampling Methods**: Choose from various resampling methods for different image quality and processing speeds.
+- **Format Flexibility**: Save the final image and videos in multiple formats.

 ## Prerequisites
 Before using this script, please ensure you have the following installed: